-University Health Services approaches health care from a teambased holistic viewpoint.
-By integrating counseling, medical therapeutics, and healthy lifestyles, we encourage our students and patients to forestall those behaviors which may lead to chronic medical problems.
-By promptly addressing substance use and abuse, inactivity, poor dietary habits, and poor social choices, as well as treating those acute problems that young adults face, we feel we are modeling a form of medical care that will become the standard of the future.
+University Health Services approaches healthcare from a team-based holistic viewpoint.
+By integrating counseling, medical therapeutics, and healthy lifestyles, we encourage our students and patients to forestall those behaviors which lead to many of the chronic medical problems of society.
+By promptly addressing substance use and abuse, inactivity, poor dietary habits, poor social choices, as well as treating those acute problems that young adults face, we feel we are modeling a form of medical care that will become the standard of the future.
 More information can be found at health.msstate.edu.

-University Health Services is comprised of the following: The Longest Student Health Center - 662-325-2431 healthcenter.msstate.edu
+University Health Services is comprised of the following:

-The health center has on-staff physicians, as well as a pharmacy, x-ray and laboratory facilities, physical therapy, an allergy clinic, and a nutritionist.
+The Longest Student Health Center (662-325-7539 or health.msstate.edu/healthcenter) - The health center has physicians onstaff and also includes a pharmacy, x-ray and laboratory facilities, physical therapy, an allergy clinic, and a nutritionist.

-Health Promotion and Wellness - 662-325-7545, 662-325-2090 healthpromotion.msstate.edu/

-The Department of Health Promotion and Wellness engages students through initiatives to promote complete mental, physical, and social well-being.
-The department offers programs focusing on sexual assault prevention, intervention and recovery; relationship violence; alcohol and drug abuse; tobacco use cessation; general mental health and well-being; exercise and nutritional information; and sexual health.
-The department also houses the Collegiate Recovery Community, recovery.msstate.edu, which provides comprehensive support services for recovering students.
+Health Promotion and Wellness (662-325-7545 or 662-325-2090 or health.msstate.edu/health/index.php) - The Department of Health Promotion and Wellness engages students through initiatives to promote complete mental, physical, and social well-being.
+The Department offers programs focusing on sexual assault prevention, intervention and recovery; relationship violence; alcohol and drug abuse; tobacco use cessation; general mental health and well-being; exercise and nutritional information; and sexual health.
+The Department also houses the Collegiate Recovery Community (recovery.msstate.edu), which provides comprehensive support services for recovering students.

-Student Counseling Services - 662-325-2091 counseling.msstate.edu/

-Student Counseling Services provides individual and group counseling opportunities for students to address wide-ranging concerns.
-The center also houses the victim advocate coordinator for victims of sexual assault.
+Student Counseling Services (662-325-2091 or health.msstate.edu/scs) - The Student Counseling Service provides individual and group counseling opportunities for students addressing wide ranging concerns.
+The center also houses the Victim Advocate Coordinator for victims of sexual assault.